Last Updated on 2025-03-20 by Jorge Bastos

 Ribeira de Piscos

-Is it worth it to visit the Coa Museum?
+Is it worth visiting the Coa Museum?

-A ticket to the museum costs 6 Euros and you should reserve at least an hour to visit it.
+A ticket to the museum costs 6 Euros, and you should reserve at least an hour to visit it.

 Where to stay in Foz Coa?